alexander-korolkov/xm/README.md

 # Emails
 Emails should be sending by asynchronously through Messenger tool and gmail transport.
 Please do not spam anyone with my credentials))

+# Note
+I removed "/app/var/" and "/app/vendor/" folders from .gitignore, just to easy run.
+You don't need to run `composer up`, but you can do it.